Christofair/liczer4pg/README.md

 # Why I created this. - Motivation
 I want that betting at forum to be fun.
 Cause there is no money for it, only some awards.
-So I try to write topic of leagues people like, watch matches from it, and they will intuitively bet results for them.
-Therefore I want have possibility to write more topics without waste of time and then easy to count all points.
+So I try to write topic of leagues people like or/and watch matches from it, and they will intuitively bet results for them.
+Therefore I want to have possibility writing more topics without waste of time and then easy to count all points.

 # Installation